Self-care sounds like a luxury when you are a busy mom.

 Self-care is a great way to improve your mood and reduce stress which will help you fulfill your parenting responsibilities better.
 You’ll be able to be more present with your kids.
 However, it has to be more like a lifestyle instead of short-term fixes for times when you feel like you’re running on fumes.

 That’s why you need to come up with a sustainable self-care routine.
-According to the National Institute of Mental Illness, a self-care plan should be designed to improve your physical, psychological, emotional, spiritual, social, and professional well-being.
+According to the National Institute of Mental Illness, you should design a self-care plan to improve your physical, psychological, emotional, spiritual, social, and professional well-being.

 How to Take Care of Yourself as a Mom?

 Self-care looks different for everyone.
-But, there are some non-negotiable activities that should be included in every mom’s self-care bucket list.
+But, there are some non-negotiable activities that you should include in every mom’s self-care bucket list.

 Let’s look into the 5 non-negotiable self-care activities first, shall we?